KattsonBastos/cardio_disease_detection/README.md

 **Step 09.
 Convert Model Performance to Business Values:** Convert the performance of the Machine Learning model into a business result.

 **Step 10.
-Deploy Modelo to Production:** Publish the model in a cloud environment so that other people or services can use the results to improve the business decision.
+Deploy Model to Production:** Publish the model in a cloud environment so that other people or services can use the results to improve the business decision.

 ---
 # 4. Top 3 Data Insights